 6. Accept That Custody Is Going to Be a Costly Battle

 If you are just dealing with a divorce with no kids, congratulations, you have saved yourself a few thousand dollars immediately.
 Unfortunately, for many of us, that isn’t the case.
 You can kick, scream, write a daily letter to the editor of your local newspaper and you still may not wind up with, at the minimum, 50/50 custody.
 The family law system does not tend to favor a father and your lawyer likely knows this.
 I’m not saying accept less custody than you are seeking (I didn’t), but be prepared for many empty meetings with your attorney telling you to take the deal you are offered.
 Good luck is my advice, again I’m not telling you to punt, but be forewarned.
 Unless your pockets are very deep, this could potentially come up fruitless.

 [Editor’s Note: Remember, divorce can wreak havoc on your finances and your credit.
-You can monitor any joint accounts as you go through the process by pulling your credit reports for free each year and viewing your free credit report summary, updated each month, on Credit.com.]
+You can monitor any joint accounts as you go through the process by pulling your credit reports for free each year and viewing your free credit report summary, updated every 14 days, on Credit.com.]

 This story is an Op/Ed contribution to Credit.com and does not necessarily represent the views of the company or its partners.